LordPisty/activerest/README.md

-# Simple example to explore pure RESTful Activeweb possibilities
+# Simple example to explore pure RESTful [ActiveWeb](http://javalite.io/activeweb) possibilities

 Follow these simple steps to run this app: